cds-consensys/block-explorer/README.md

    Machine.
 As of now, I haven't figured out how to solve this technical problem; it's a research and work in progress.

- - Identifying different behavior between the implemention of the different networks.
+ - Identifying different implementation behavior of the different networks.
      Should a comparison engine be used for each network?
 For example ganache* vs (mainnet and rinkeby) differ in the value One in the implementation of `getTransaction()`.
 The `status` attribute is: